banteg/baseline-snapshot/readme.md

 ## Team Wallet Balances

-A separate `unwrap_team` function snapshots the balances of a hardcoded list of team wallet addresses.
-These balances were sacrificed in the Operation YEV, so they are snapshotted on block prior than everything else.
+A separate `unwrap_team` function snapshots the balances and credit accounts of a hardcoded list of team wallet addresses.
+These balances and accounts were sacrificed in the Operation YEV, so they are snapshotted one block prior than everything else.